-John Whall from Derby QUAD is the digital participation lead for ArtWorks Alliance.
-Below he gives the latest update on developments and you can read his blog from March 2018 giving the background to the work here.
+John Whall from Derby QUAD is the digital participation champion for ArtWorks Alliance.
+Below he introduces the Digital Participation Expedition initiative he’s working on with EMPAF, with reports on its launch, second and third event.
+You can read his Blog about the background to the work here.

-The East Midlands Participatory Art Forum (EMPAF) approach to questions surrounding ‘What is digital participation?’ is a series of exploratory participatory events we’ve called the Digital Participation Expedition.
-The first event was held at QUAD in July, with future events to be held at EMPAF partner venues.
-The final proposed event will take place in Lincoln to coincide with Frequency Festival in October 2019.
+The East Midlands Participatory Art Forum (EMPAF) approach to questions surrounding ‘What is digital participation?’ is a series of exploratory participatory events called the Digital Participation Expedition.
+The first event was held at QUAD in July 2018, a second one in April 2019, a third in October 2019 looking at artists’ perspectives (report coming soon!) and the last event focused on young people and digital is planned for February 2020.

 Generally, the feeling was the Expedition launch event fulfilled all of its objectives, and more.
 It was a refreshingly honest and ‘critical’ look at ourselves in the participatory sector (ie it wasn’t self congratulatory).
 There was a very nice and positive atmosphere to the event, and this could have partly been to its ‘accessible’ nature – which meant that everybody, no matter what your level of digital confidence, still felt included and could learn and be inspired.